 Remove the long bolt from the pulley end of the tension arm.
 Keeping one washer on the bolt, push the bolt through the lower hole in the rear vertical from the outside.
+(Unless you are putting on a 1/2 Yard Sectional Beam.
+In this case, you will need to insert the bolt from the inside to provide rotation clearance for the beam.)
 Now put another washer on and slip the tension arm, with its metal bushing, onto the bolt.
 Now another washer and the hex nut, tighten it down, and it's on.